 Learn about the canals that carried all sorts of cargo, and the people who lived and worked on the boats, earning a meagre living and bringing up a family on board.

 Find out about the horses that pulled the boats and the ice carts, and try your hand at working a model boat through a lock.
 See the traditional roses and castles decoration of the waterways and explore inside a boat cabin – look at our tug Bantam IV outside on the canal, and more besides.

 Tuesday - Sunday & Bank Holiday 10.00-16.30

-Late opening first Thursday of each month until 19.30.
+First Thursday of each month late opening until 19.30.

 Opening times may vary.
 Please check website for details.